 Kid-inspired ideas: Spray paint toys with glittery paint, dip some mini pine cones in paint, or fill with candy.

 Fillable ornament ideas for kids could get really wacky and fun, and I bet little ones will love assembling these.
 These would be fun to make with kids, because you don’t have to use any scary supplies (like glitter or glue, haha).
 Go foraging in the back yard or park for things to fill the ornaments with and make a day of it.
-You can add a few dabs of crazy glue to seal in the content forever, or screw them tightly (they hold, but not if they’re knocked off by cat or kid) and re-use them year after year.
+You can add a few dabs of crazy glue to seal in the content forever, or screw them tightly (they hold, but not if they’re handle roughly) and re-use them year after year.

 I read a lot of blog posts and I love your DIY tutorials